 This report shows which carriers in Los Angeles can deliver a smooth mobile cloud gaming experience for both casual games in standard definition and multiplayer online games in high definition on 4G LTE compared to 5G.
-Note that the results in this report are specific to gaming in LA, and the gaming experience could be different in other cities.

 Why did we choose Los Angeles?
 LA is a city of innovation, a driver of entertainment trends, and one of the first markets where all four carriers offered 5G services.
 What better place to look closely at how 5G might help transform the gaming experience?
 Read on to see what to expect in terms of the real-world mobile cloud gaming experience in Los Angeles.